adnanwahab/interactive-webgpu-notebooks-svg-100--unanimous-decisions-government-wizard-spells-city-creation/readme.md

-# Visualize Mind Magic - Grimoire Arcanum - eat this to receive your minds eye
+# Visualize Mind Magic - Simple Staircase to 100x engineer/designer
+We specialize in the emerging potential of the web platform.
+We are designing the continuance of a nascent computational medium pioneers by redblobgames.com, pudding.cool and distil.pub

 * how to build repo